Joint Verification and Reranking for Open Fact Checking Over Tables: Related Work

-Closed domain semantic parsing over tables has been studied extensively in the context of question answering (e.g. \citep{pasupat-liang-2015-compositional, khashabi2016question, yu-etal-2018-spider}).
-In \citet{zhong2020logicalfactchecker}, a logic-based fact verification system was introduced to improve on the model presented in the initial TabFact paper \citep{chen2019tabfact}. \citet{yang-etal-2020-program} builds on the program induction model also introduced in \citep{chen2019tabfact}, using a graph neural network to verify generated programs.
-Orthogonally, a similar dataset for table-based natural language inference was introduced in \citet{gupta-etal-2020-infotabs} -- interestingly, like in our experiments they find RoBERTa-large to work extremely well for tables linearised according to the TabFact scheme.
-Finally, \citet{herzig-etal-2020-tapas, eisenschlos-etal-2020-understanding} introduce a BERT-based model for various table semantic tasks, extending BERT with additional position embeddings denoting columns and rows.
+Closed-domain semantic parsing over tables has been studied extensively in the context of question answering (e.g., \citet{pasupat-liang-2015-compositional, khashabi2016question, yu-etal-2018-spider}).
+In~\citet{zhong2020logicalfactchecker}, a logic-based fact verification system was introduced to improve on the model presented in the initial TabFact paper \citep{chen2019tabfact}. \citet{yang-etal-2020-program} builds on the program induction model also introduced in \citet{chen2019tabfact}, using a graph neural network to verify generated programs.
+Orthogonally, a similar dataset for table-based natural language inference was introduced by \citet{gupta-etal-2020-infotabs} --- interestingly, like in our experiments, they found RoBERTa-large to work extremely well for linearised tables.
+Finally, \citet{herzig-etal-2020-tapas, eisenschlos-etal-2020-understanding} introduced BERT-based models for various table semantic tasks, extending BERT with additional position embeddings denoting columns and rows.

 Open-domain fact verification and question answering over unstructured, textual data has been studied in a series of recent papers.
 Early work resulted in several highly sophisticated full pipeline systems \citep{brill2002analysis, ferrucci2010building, sun2015open}.
-These provided inspiration for the influential DrQA model \citep{chen2017reading}, which like ours relies on a simple heuristic retrieval model, and a complex reading model.
-Recent work \citep{karpukhin2020dense, lewis2020retrieval} has built on this approach, developing fast learned retrieval models through dot-product indexing \citep{johnson2017faiss}, and increasingly advanced pretrained transformer-models for reading.
-The development of similarly fast, reliable, and learnable indexing techniques for tables as well as text is an important direction for future work.
+These provided inspiration for the influential DrQA model \citep{chen2017reading}, which like ours relies on a TF-IDF-based heuristic retrieval model, and a complex reading model.
+Recent work~\citep{karpukhin2020dense, lewis2020retrieval} has built on this approach, developing learned dense retrieval models with dot-product indexing~\citep{johnson2017faiss}, and increasingly advanced pretrained transformer-models for reading.
+The development of similarly fast, reliable and learnable indexing techniques for tables as well as text is an important direction for future work.